dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ## 6.1) Primitives

+All of this information is repeated in [CKS Security Primitives](../04.security/README.md#k8s-security-primitives)

 * The hosts running k8s must be hardened.
 Things like:
   * `ssh` hardening such as disabling root access, disabling passwords, using keys for authentication, etc.
 * From a k8s perspective, the `kube-apiserver` is the most important thing to defind.
 This is because all interactions within the cluster go through it.

+There are 2 questions to answer when defending the kube-apiserver:
+1. Who can access the cluster?
+   1. Covered by authentication. e.g. certificates, Service Accounts, etc.
+2. What they can do when they access the cluster?
+   1. Covered by authorisation. e.g. RBAC, ABAC, etc.

+All communication between control plane components within the cluster is secured using TLS encryption.

+Communication between Pods is allowed by default, you can secure this with Network Policies.

 ## 6.1) Authentication

+All of this information is repeated in [CKS Authentication](../04.security/README.md#authentication)

 * **Authentication** confirms that users are who they say they are.
 There are 2 types of users, humans and computers.
 Details previously covered in the developer's course under the section [Service Accounts](../02.applications-developer/README.md#service-accounts)
 * All requests to the cluster go through the `kube-apiserver` and the user making the request is authenicated before the request is fulfilled.